A Bayesian Take on Gaussian Process Networks: Background

 The marginal likelihood $p(D\,\vert\,\mathcal{G})$ for a given DAG $\mathcal{G}$ is available in closed form for specific combinations of priors on parameters and likelihood functions \citep{Heckermann1994,Geiger2002}.

-The number of DAGs grows super-exponentially in the number of nodes \citep{robinson1973}, hence exact posterior inference is still exponentially complex making it effectively intractable for large networks \citep{Mikko2020}.
+The number of DAGs grows super-exponentially in the number of nodes \citep{robinson1973}, hence exact posterior inference is still exponentially complex, making it effectively intractable for large networks \citep{Mikko2020}.
+Approximate inference for $p(\Psi\,\vert\, D)$ is possible if one can obtain samples $\mathcal{G}_1,...\,,\mathcal{G}_M$ from the posterior distribution over graphs $p(\mathcal{G}\,\vert\,D)$.

 Markov Chain Monte Carlo (MCMC) methods have successfully tackled the problem of posterior inference in the large and complex space of DAGs.
-The rationale consists in defining a Markov chain whose stationary distribution is the posterior distribution of interest $p(\mathcal{G}\,\vert\,D)$. \citet{structureMCMC} suggested a Metropolis-Hastings sampler: at each step, the algorithm proposes a new DAG $\mathcal{G}'$ and it accepts or rejects it according to a probability $\alpha$.
+The rationale consists of defining a Markov chain whose stationary distribution is the posterior distribution of interest $p(\mathcal{G}\,\vert\,D)$. \citet{structureMCMC} suggested a Metropolis-Hastings sampler: at each step, the algorithm proposes a new DAG $\mathcal{G}'$ and it accepts or rejects it according to a probability $\alpha$.
 The value of $\alpha$ depends on the relative posterior probability $p(\mathcal{G}'\,\vert\,D)$ of the proposal graph compared to that of the current DAG:

 where $Q(\cdot , \cdot)$ are the transition probabilities from one DAG to another.
 In its original formulation, the algorithm proposes a new graph by adding or deleting one edge from the current DAG, with $Q$ uniformly distributed in the set of neighbouring DAGs (including the current one).